DrDBanner/inmanage/docs/index.md

    ```bash
    inm core backup --name=migration --compress=tar.gz --include-app=true
    ```
-   Optionally write target-ready values into the backup `.env`:
+   Preferred: write target-ready values into the backup `.env` so the restore can run without manual edits later.
+The command prompts you for APP_URL and DB values (and optionally extra keys), writes them into the backup bundle (APP_KEY is preserved), and the restored app will use those values immediately.
    ```bash
    inm core backup --create-migration-export
    ```